LagoVista/docs/GettingStarted.md

 ### Instance

 A solution describes how your application should work.
 To make it do something, you need to deploy it as an instance.
 To deploy it, you need to select a [Deployment Configuration](./Deployment/DeploymentConfiguration.md) that will determine the physical compute resources that will be allocated.
-You also need to specify a key that will be used to the domain name where you can access your listeners.
+You also need to specify a key that will be used to identify the domain name where you can access your listeners.